nmehta001/notes/javascript/ydkjs/02. scope_and_closures/chapter-1.md

-# Scope and Closures

-## Chapter 1 - What is Scope?
+# Chapter 1 - What is Scope?

----

 - Giving a program state is often related to its ability to store and pull values out of variables.
 - Most often in development, we want to answer the following questions: